TDgraph/TDgraph/README.md

 ## 📞 Let's Connect!

 I'm always on the lookout for new opportunities, collaborations, or just a good tech chat.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/temitope-douglas/). </a>.
+Feel free to reach out to me on [LinkedIn](www.linkedin.com/in/ temitope-douglas). </a>.

-Let's make something amazing together!
+Let's make something Awesome together!

 <!--
 **TDgraph/TDgraph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.